Frequently Asked Questions

 I was dropped from all of my classes due to non-payment.
 What do I do?

 If you have a copy of your original schedule you can log into MyReynolds and attempt to re-create it.
 However, there are no guarantees that your original classes will still be open.
-For in-person assistance, students can visit any of the Student Success Centers by or before the last published to add a class.
+For in-person assistance, students can visit any Enrollment Services office by or before the last published to add a class.

 How do I know what my grades are in a class?